dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 Layering on `JsonSerializer` is necessary to support `dynamic` since arbitrary CLR types, POCOs, collections, anonymous types, etc can be assigned to dynamic object properties and array elements and these are expected to serialize.
 This layering also supports the use serialization features including custom converters that support (de)serialization of custom data types.

 ## Noteworthy features
-- Support for any CLR type in "edit" mode.
-This makes generating JSON easy for calling services, etc.
+- The `JsonValue` class supports specifying any CLR type that the standard serializer supports.
+This makes generating JSON easy for calling services, etc. This includes serialization support for:
-  - Support for custom data types registered with `JsonSerializerOptions`.
+  - Custom data types registered with `JsonSerializerOptions`.
-  - Support for C# Anonymous types which works with `JsonSerializerOptions` including quoted numbers and property naming policies.
+  - C# Anonymous types.
+  - All POCOs and collection types.
+  - Other serializer features including quoted numbers.
-  - Support for `dynamic` which can overlap with `JsonNode` methods including `GetValue()` etc.
+- Support for C# `dynamic` and ability to invoke `JsonNode` methods including `GetValue()` etc.
-  - Support for all POCOs and collection types by using `JsonValue<T>`.
 - Performance
-  - A `JsonNode.Parse()` method is based on `JsonElement` which is very efficient: a single alloc to maintain entire JSON buffer and no materialized child elements.
+  - A `JsonNode.Parse()` method is based on a single `JsonElement` which is very efficient: a single alloc is used to maintain entire JSON buffer and no materialized child elements until necessary.
-  - Obtaining primitive values from backing `JsonElement` is very efficient: delayed creation of strings etc until `GetValue()` is called.
+  - Obtaining primitive values from a backing `JsonElement` is very efficient: delayed creation of strings etc until `GetValue()` is called.
-  - After `Parse()`, it is possible to navigate to a deep child node with minimal allocations: only the nodes navigated are created, and those are back by `JsonElement`.
+  - After `Parse()`, it is possible to navigate to a deep child node with minimal allocations: only the branches navigated are created, and those are backed by `JsonElement`.
   - Can work with `JsonDocument` dispose pattern and pooled buffers to prevent the potentially large JSON alloc.
+  - Once a `JsonObject` is backed by a `List<>` (e.g. in edit mode or when the single `JsonElement` from Parse() is converted to a `List<>`), it will create and maintain a dictionary once a property count threshold is hit.
+Using `List<>` until that threshold prevents an expensive dictionary creation (in time and allocs) and thus improves CPU performance for smaller POCOs.
+Using `Dictionary<>` for property lookup once that threshold is hit improves property access performance for larger POCOs.
 - Programming model
   - Common programming model to obtain values whether backed by a `JsonElement` after `Parse()` or backed by an actual CLR type in "edit" mode. e.g. `jvalue.GetValue<int>()` works in either case.
   - A POCO property or collection element can be a `JsonNode` or a derived type.
-  - The extension data property (to capture extra JSON properties that don't map to a CLR type) can now be `JsonObject` instead of `JsonElement`.
+  - The extension data property (to capture extra JSON properties that don't map to a CLR type) can now be `JsonObject` instead of `Dictionary<string, JsonElement>`.
-  - Ability to deserialize `System.Object` as `JsonNode` instead of `JsonElement`.
+  - Ability to deserialize a member declared as `System.Object` as `JsonNode` instead of `JsonElement`.
   - Ability to obtain a `JsonNode` from a `JsonElement` via JsonNode constructors that take a `JsonElement`.
+  - `JsonObject` has deterministic enumeration and property ordering during serialization which is based on an internal `List<>`; it is not based on non-deterministic dictionary ordering.
+New elements are added at the end.
 - Debugging
-  - `ToString()` returns JSON for easy inspection (same as `JsonElement.ToString()`).
+  - `ToString()` returns formatted JSON for easy inspection (similar to `JsonElement.ToString()`).
+Note that `ToJsonString()` should be used to obtain round-trippable, terse JSON.
-  - `GetPath()` to determine where a given node is at in a tree.
-This is also used to provide detail in exceptions.
+  - `GetPath()` can be used to determine where a given node is at in a tree.
   - The attribute `[DebuggerTypeProxy]` is used for `JsonNode`-derived classes to display the JSON, Path and property\item counts.
-The JSON will be a `string` property to allow usage of the JSON visualizer.
+The JSON will be a `string` property to allow usage of the JSON visualizer window.
 - LINQ
   - `IEnumerable<JsonNode>`-based `JsonObject` and `JsonNode`.
   - `Parent` and `Root` properties to support querying against relationships and to support a single global `JsonNodeOptions`.